Kids' Bike Sizing Chart

 Handle with Care – Your child should be able to comfortably steer the handlebars while only slightly bending their arms.
 If they are overstretching, it can be another sign that the bike you’re looking at is too big.

 It may be tempting to buy your child a bike that they can “grow into.”
-However, doing so is ill-advised.
+However, doing so is not advised.
 A bike that is difficult to maneuver could impact their confidence and make it harder for them to learn.

 To account for small growth spurts, some bikes enable you to raise the seat and the handlebar stem for minor customizations in size.
 But be sure to check the limits on the owner’s manual of whatever bike you choose.
 If adjustments don’t solve problems with comfort and function, then it’s time to move up to the next size level.